tv2-oss/bifrost-gateway-controller/doc/basic-datapath.md

 The cloud infrastructure resources are provisioned through Crossplane using basic AWS resources.
-For this example, the `GatewayClass` `public-gw-gateway-class` define an AWS ALB based network path exposed to the Internet through public subnets.
+For this example, the `GatewayClass` `public-class` define an AWS ALB based network path exposed to the Internet through public subnets.
 Thus, the *cloud-gateway-controller* creates the AWS ALB using the following resources.
 Note how the port and protocol are propagated from the